smartsheet-platform/backup-java/README.md

 * Each sheet is saved as an XLS file that matches the Sheet's name, with discussions saved on a second tab inside the XLS file.
 All file attachments are saved in a directory named "[Sheet Name] - attachments".
 * Non-file attachments (Google Drive files, Box files, and web URLs) are stored in a file called "[Sheet Name] - non-file attachments.csv" in the same directory as the file attachments.
 The following properties are provided for each non-file attachment: Name, URL, and AttachmentType.

 Usage
 ------------
+First, download the backup zipped archive from the Developer Portal tools page here](https://www.smartsheet.com/developers/apps).
+Unzip the archive - it will contain the JAR executable and a sample properties file.

 The tool will look for smartsheet-backup.properties file in the current directory (the directory from which it is being executed).
 Edit the properties file to set the following parameters: